-Walter Stolper, 72, faces charges of attempted arson and attempted murder.
+Walter Stopler, 72, faces charges of attempted arson and attempted murder.

-Miami Beach police Officer Ernesto Rodriguez said investigators received a credible tip that Stolper was planning to burn down The Pavilion residences on Collins Avenue.
+Miami Beach police Officer Ernesto Rodriguez said investigators received a credible tip that Stopler was planning to burn down The Pavilion residences on Collins Avenue.

-Rodriguez said Stolper was angry after having recently been served with eviction papers.
+Rodriguez said Stopler was angry after having recently been served with eviction papers.

-"I bought the gas to make a small BBQ," Stolper told police, according to the affidavit.
+"I bought the gas to make a small BBQ," Stopler told police, according to the affidavit.